wombelix/git-repo-mgmt/README.md

 ```

 Archived repositories are read-only on GitHub, GitLab and Codeberg.
-Sourcehut doesn't support archiving, so an `[ARCHIVED]` prefix is added to the description.
+Sourcehut doesn't support archiving, so an `[ARCHIVED]` prefix is added
+to the description on all platforms.

 To managed already existing repositories, use
 `tofu import module.<modulename>.<resource>.sourcehut <resourcename>`, example: